December 8, 2017

 Add any applicable Federal Nonbankruptcy Exemptions.

 This list includes the majority of bankruptcy exemptions available in Alabama.
 However, it may not include all exemptions, and states often create exceptions to specific exemptions.
-In addition, the State Treasurer will adjust the Alabama exemption amounts for inflation every three years, beginning on July 1, 2017.
+In addition, the State Treasurer will adjust the Alabama exemption amounts for inflation periodically.
 Consider double-checking with your local bankruptcy court.